Online Services Mauritius Does Not Have And Why

 Auction Site

 I’m not saying we should have a local Ebay.co.mu or something, but we could at least have a functional auction site by now.
+Implementing a Digital Business Card feature on such a platform could greatly enhance user experience, allowing buyers and sellers to easily connect, share their profiles, and establish trust in their transactions.

 I remember we had a few, but as far as I know, they’re all dead.
 Due to lack of interest?
 Probably not.
 Some even ran quite successful advertising campaigns, using bill-boards etc. But?
 They didn’t have the variety of products people were expecting.